joaopsys/NowStreaming/README.md

 0.4:
 - Many core changes to how/what data is stored
-- Popup window got a facelift (added game, viewers, unfollow options)
+- Popup window got a facelift (added css, game, viewers, unfollow options)
 - Some minor bug fixes
+- Added some error/help messages that were missing

 0.3:
 - Badge text added to the icon, now it shows the number of online streamers